K’ómoks Treaty Negotiations

 The AIP forms the basis for the treaty and lays the groundwork for its implementation.
 Read the AIP here.

 There are several important steps that must occur following the completion of negotiations and before the implementation of the treaty begins.
 K’ómoks must create laws and a constitution to be voted on by its members.
-B.C. and Canada must develop and pass legislation.
+Treaty initialing and ratification, including a vote by eligible K’ómoks members, will take place.
+Once ratified by all parties, the Final Agreement will become a treaty through legislation developed and passed by B.C. and Canada.
 Prior to the final signing, the treaty requires Royal Assent.

 When signed, this treaty will embody the new relationship and commitments made between K’ómoks, Canada and B.C.
-The final stage, Stage 6, is the implementation of the treaty, which occurs when a treaty is approved by all signatories.
+The final stage, Stage 6, is the implementation of the treaty, which occurs when a treaty is approved by all signatories and has reached its Effective Date.

 British Columbia Treaty Commission (BCTC)